 If it is not possible to raise your complaint immediately, please let us have details of your complaint within the following timescales:

 Within 6 months of the incident that caused the problem OR within 6 months of discovering that you have a problem, provided this is within 12 months

-The practice will acknowledge your complaint within two working days and aim to have looked into your complaint within ten working days of the date you raised it with us, unless there are circumstances preventing this.
-At this stage you should be offered an explanation or a meeting with the person(s) involved.
+The practice will acknowledge your complaint within two working days and aim to have looked into your complaint within 28 days of the date you raised it with us, unless there are circumstances preventing this.
+The maximum timeframe for responding to a complaint is set at six months.
+During our response, you should be offered an explanation or a meeting with the person(s) involved.
 When the practice looks into your complaint it aims to: